acquia/blt/INSTALL.md

         brew install ansible
         brew cask install virtualbox vagrant

 The minimum required versions are VirtualBox 5.1.x and Vagrant 1.8.6.

-The local PHP environment should also have a memory limit of at least 2G for BLT to initialise.
+The local PHP environment should also have a memory limit of at least 2G for BLT to initialize.
+You can modify your PHP CLI's memory limit by editing php.ini.
+You can use the following command to open the correct php.ini in TextEdit.
+Set `memory_limit = 2G`.

+        open -a TextEdit $(php -i | grep "Loaded Configuration File" | cut -d" " -f 5)

 If you'd like to execute Behat tests from the host machine, you will need Java:

         brew cask install java
         brew install chromedriver

+BLT ships with the [Cog Base Theme](https://github.com/acquia-pso/cog) by default.
+Cog uses [npm](https://www.npmjs.com/) to install front end tools.
+If you intend to use Cog, you should also install the following tools:

+        brew install npm nvm

 ### Windows